Ranjan57/MyFirstProjectNew/README.md

 # MyFirstProjectNew
-This project is created for personal training
+This project is created for personal training.

+New to GitHub.